 So, what are people saying about Shell Energy?
-Shell Energy reviews are varied – they’ve received a broad range of feedback in their first two years in service.
+Shell Energy reviews are varied and have received a broad range of feedback in their first two years in service.
 With a Which?
 Customer score of 58%, their customers have been mostly positive about their experiences to date.
 But, in this article, we will cover the good, the bad, and the ugly about Shell Energy.

 Shell Energy came to fruition in April 2019, over a year after their acquisition of UK home energy supplier, First Utility.

 The acquisition meant that First Utility’s 700,000 customers switched to 100% renewable electricity overnight.
 Shell Energy also took over First Utility’s broadband operation at the same time, creating Shell Energy Broadband.
 The further acquisition of Green Star Energy in October 2019 added a further 200,000 households to their customer base, taking their total customer base to a figure close to 1,000,000.

 In this article, we’ll uncover more about the new-to-market household energy brand, and explore Shell Energy Reviews.

 What’s Shell Energy?

 Shell is a household name.
 With their 1000+ fuel and service stations dotted around the UK, their logo is instantly recognisable.
 However, in 2018 Shell moved into the UK household energy market with their acquisition of energy brand First Utility; Shell Energy is now one of the largest UK energy providers outside of ‘the big six’.